-The City has taken hundreds of calls about what is and is not allowed under the Governor’s Stay Home, Stay Healthy order.
-The following are frequently asked questions and their answers.
-If you have a question that is not included here, please send us an email at email@example.com.
+The City has taken hundreds of calls about what is and is not allowed under the Governor’s Stay Home, Stay Healthy order. s an email at email@example.com.
 Please allow 48 hours for a response, thank you.

 When will parks in the City reopen?

-Beginning May 5, some public parks in Mukilteo will begin to reopen.
+Since May 5, some public parks in Mukilteo are now open.

 Lighthouse Park – allowed activities include walking, running and boating in household groups.
 Parking areas will be open.
 Restrooms will be open 7am-7pm.
 The Boat Launch will be open.
-The docks will be reinstalled at the next low tide opportunity in the coming weeks, weather dependent.
+The playground is now open, but are only cleaned daily and are not sanitized.

 Can I walk on the beach?